 YEC Rebuttal — Scientists Have Misinterpreted the Data: In the YEC view, scientists who estimate the earth is about 4.5 billion years old and the universe 13.7 billion years old have misinterpreted the scientific data because they have not considered the effects the global flood described in Genesis 6-8 had on Earth’s geologic formations nor have they considered the fact that, after the Fall, nature began to degenerate.
 [See, John Morris, The Young Earth, pg.
 39 (1994); Ken Ham, The New Answers Book, “Could God Really Have Created Everything in Six Days?
 (2007)]

-For further relevant discussion on issues of interpretation of the record of Scripture and the record of nature, see the following:
+For further discussions on issues regarding the interpretation of the record of Scripture and the record of nature, see the following:

 The Hebrew word “yom” (which is translated into English as “day”) has several literal meanings in Hebrew including:

-(c) a segment of time without any reference to solar days (anywhere from weeks to a year to several years to an age or epoch).
+c) a segment of time without any reference to solar days (weeks, years, an age or an epoch).